rpellerin/dotfiles/README.md

 # synaptic see http://askubuntu.com/questions/76/whats-the-difference-between-package-managers
 # After installing network-manager-openvpn-gnome do `sudo service network-manager restart`

+# Add a .ovpn file to the systray: `nmcli connection import type openvpn file <file>`

 # Gcolor3 is a useful tool that can be downloaded at https://www.hjdskes.nl/projects/gcolor3/
 ```